 You will also follow a course in research methods for the social sciences, comprising sessions on research design and qualitative and quantitative methods.
-Additional sessions will be held on aspects of fieldwork ethics and preparation, library resources and software and computerised databases.
+Thesis workshops will offer preparation for your research.
+Additional sessions will be held on aspects of fieldwork ethics and safety, library resources and software and computerised databases.